Category: Appetizer | Prep Time: 15 mins | Cook Time: 15 mins

-Potato pancakes, or latkes, are traditionally eaten during Hanukkah.
-Although that have recently become less popular in Israel, Jewish families in the USA still can’t get enough of these tasty potato treats during the holidays!
-No matter what you’re celebrating, latkes as a delicious, crispy appetizer that makes every meal a little better.
+Potato pancakes, or latkes, are traditionally eaten during Hanukkah, and are beloved by our two SOS Children’s Villages in Israel!
+No matter what you’re celebrating, latkes are a delicious, crispy appetizer that make every meal a little better.

 - 2 cups peeled and shredded potatoes

 - 1 tbsp. grated onion